PimwipaV/orfium-audio-classifier/README.md

 ## Instructions to set up and run the service
 1. set up an account with Heroku.
 Payment information is required to create an app.

 Note: I’m not subscribing to Eco Dyno plan but just use Dyno basic hour since I intend to have the service available only for the duration of this assignment.
+I can turn the server on or off with a toggle on resources tab on the dashboard page.

 2. heroku container: login